Obsessive-compulsive disorder

 The conventional approach

-Conventional treatment often involves selective serotonin reuptake inhibitors (SSRIs) and cognitive behavioural therapy (CBT), particularly exposure and response prevention (ERP).
+Conventional treatment for OCD often involves selective serotonin reuptake inhibitors (SSRIs) and cognitive behavioural therapy (CBT).
 While these can provide symptom relief, they may not address underlying imbalances that contribute to the persistence of OCD.
 Medications, though valuable as a "lifejacket," are not always sufficient to swim upstream to address the deeper causes of OCD.

 Our approach